-Building a website is now simple for anyone to do, thanks to the abundance of easy-to-use website builders available.
+Building a website is now simple for anyone to do, thanks to the abundance of the best website builders.
 Anyone can open a Square Online store, but it’s specifically geared to selling products and services, and is not a traditional website builder.
+Instead, it's aiming to be one of the best ecommerce website builders.

 Your store can be tailored to your specific type of business, and you can even accept donations or collect membership fees online.
 Here, we'll look at what you need to do to build a website with Square Online (not to be confused with Squarespace), in a step-by-step guide.